 Property Financial Questionnaire

 A financial questionnaire is a document which outlines the financial income, expenditure and liabilities of a business, person or other entity.
 It is important that the information you provide is correct.
 The financial aspects of divorce include child support, spousal support and property and debt division.
 Decisions about these aspects of your divorce can be complicated and have long-lasting implications.

-It is smart to seek the counsel and representation of an experienced family law solicitor to help you through the process and ensure an outcome that meets your needs not only now, but in the future as well.
-In order to do the best possible job on your behalf, your solicitor needs your input and cooperation.
+It is smart to seek the counsel and representation of an experienced family law solicitor to help you through the process and ensure an outcome that meets your needs not only now, but in the future.

 - You must sign and date each page of the questionnaire.
 Attach extra pages if you need more space to answer any questions.